The Historic Banyan Tree of Lahaina

-The Lahaina Banyan tree over 15 major trunks, and reaches over 60 feet in height.
-The dangling vines and labyrinth of branches and dark leaves make this tree quite a spectacle to behold.
-In the evenings, countless birds alight on the limbs and create an orchestra of squawking and singing.
-Though it may not prove the most opportune moment to walk beneath the bows, under such a host of birds, there are certainly many opportunities to enjoy the shelter of the banyan tree.
-As Lahaina hosts many art exhibits, crafts and tradeshows, the banyan offers a natural canopy perfectly designed for such gatherings.
-One of the most consistent of these events is Art in the Park which occurs every second and fourth weekend of the month.
-Here you can peruse a collection of colorful paintings and artistic designs on display under the flourishing tree.
-In the town of “restless sun,” it is nice to take a breather under the majestic, shady bows of the largest tree of its kind in the United States.
+As Lahaina hosts many art exhibits, crafts and events, the banyan offers a natural canopy for such gatherings.
+One of these events is Art in the Park which occurs every second and fourth weekend of the month.
+Here, you can view colorful paintings and artistic designs under this flourishing tree.
+In the town of the “restless sun,” it is nice to relax under the shade of the largest tree of its kind in the United States.

 The word “banyan” comes from the Gujarati language meaning merchant.
 The Portuguese used the word for Hindu traders selling their wares under the shade of the tree.
 Then English writers adopted the word in starting in the 16th century, when “banyan” became the term for the trees themselves.